The Old Customs House ~ Parade Ope, Barbican, Plymouth.

 Client : Private.

 The Old Customs House on Plymouth’s historic Barbican dates back to before 1586.
 Originally built as a merchants house it was used as an army barracks before serving as the customs house.
 Since then it has been a winery and today serves as a second hand bookshop.
 This quaint old building is constructed from coursed local limestone with granite details around the window and door openings.
-It is situated within a conservation area and is Grade II listed by English Heritage.
+It is situated within the Barbican’s conservation area, which alone has over a hundred listed building within and the Old Customs House is Grade II listed by English Heritage.

 The arches you see constructed over the window and door openings are called ‘relieving arches’ and are designed to protect the lintels over the openings below them and prevent them from cracking, and they achieve this by transferring the stress down onto the reveal openings either side of the lintel.
 They are also known as ‘discharging arches’.
 This method has been used for centuries and much favoured by the Romans.
 There is one used by the Egyptians in the Great Pyramid at Giza and is one of the earliest examples known.